erfanloghmani/myket-android-application-market-dataset/README.md

 # Myket Android Application Install Dataset

 This dataset contains information on application install interactions of users in the [Myket](https://myket.ir/) android application market.
 The dataset was created for the purpose of evaluating interaction prediction models, requiring user and item identifiers along with timestamps of the interactions.
+Hence, the dataset can be used for interaction prediction and building a recommendation system.
+Furthermore, the data forms a dynamic network of interactions, and we can also perform network representation learning on the nodes in the network, which are users and applications.

 ## Data Creation